-Different courses offered span a multitude of topics including Astronomy, Biology, Ancient World, Economics, History, Religion, Architecture, Art, Archaeology, Literature, Design, and so much more.
+Different courses offered span a multitude of topics including Astronomy, Biology, the Ancient World, Economics, History, Religion, Architecture, Art, Archaeology, Literature, Design, and so much more.

-These entertainment ideas are often of free, and yes fun.
+These entertainment ideas are often free, and yes fun.
 Try some of these online computer games.
 The choices are endless.

 4. Be a part of your community theater.

 Community theatres usually offer special community screenings and events that are free and open to the public.
-The USAF, for instance, is bringing Brass in Blue to Tampa Theatre in January 2015, where the military band shows off their musical antics and perform symphonies and Broadway and Jazz tunes.
+The USAF, for instance, is bringing Brass in Blue to Tampa Theatre in January 2015, where the military band shows off their musical antics and performs symphonies and Broadway and Jazz tunes.